gdiegel/jambalaya-server/README.md

+# jambalaya-server
-Starts a basic http server, listening on port 80 and returning "jambalaya" as a response to a simple GET request, hence the name "jambalaya-server".
+Starts a basic HTTP server, listens on port **80** and returns**jambalaya** as a response to a simple GET request, hence the name "jambalaya-server".

-Usage: sudo ./jambalaya-server
+* Usage: `sudo ./jambalaya-server &` on server to start in background.